 Hazing: Hazing includes harassing and excessive tasks associated with initiation or membership in an organization.
 It involves mistreatment of prospective members by those who exercise control over them.
 Hazing is further defined at section V of the Student Handbook.

-Retaliation: Retaliation, whether by an individual, a group of individuals, or an organization, against anyone who makes an inquiry about discrimination, harassment, or sexual misconduct, or who is involved in a complaint process, is illegal and constitutes a violation of the Policy.
+Retaliation: Retaliation, whether by an individual, a group of individuals, or an organization, against anyone who makes an inquiry about discrimination or harassment, or who is involved in complaint process, is illegal and constitutes a violation of the Policy.